 We have developed a method that provides insight into our contribution to the SDGs.
-The results of our SDG impact measurement show how our impact develops from year to year and forms the basis for a dialogue about our next steps and actions.
-Our SDG impact measurement method consists of six steps.
+The results of our SDG impact measurement (SDG IM) show our impact with respect to our ambitions and forms the basis for a dialogue about our next steps and actions.

-We regularly assess which SDGs are most material to our stakeholders, from the perspective of our business operations, services and our broader role in the value chain.
-These SDGs represent the social, environmental and economic issues to which we can contribute most.
+The (material) SDGs have been integrated in our value-creation process since 2015/2016.
+The integration of the SDGs in our value-creation model demonstrates our contribution to these SDGs.
+We regularly assess which SDGs are most material to our stakeholders, considering the impact of our operations, services and the wider value chain.
+These SDGs represent the social, environmental and economic topics to which we can contribute most.
+The starting points of the impact measurement are the nine material SDGs in our value-creation process.

 We are convinced that we are most effective when we focus.
 To this end, we select focus SDGs for which we can make the most difference.
 Currently, these are our focus SDGs: